arduino/docs-content/content/arduino-cloud/06.features/08.iot-cloud-historical-data/iot-cloud-historical-data.md

 ---
-title: 'Historical Data on Arduino IoT Cloud'
-difficulty: beginner
+title: 'Download Historical Data'
-description: 'Learn how to download historical data from the Arduino IoT Cloud'
+description: 'Learn how to download historical data from the Arduino Cloud'
 tags: [IoT Cloud, Historical Data, CSV]
 author: 'Benjamin Dannegård'
 ---

 ## Introduction

-It is possible to download historical data from your [Arduino IoT Cloud](https://create.arduino.cc/iot/) Things and Variables.
+It is possible to download historical data from your [Arduino Cloud](app.arduino.cc) Things and Variables.
 It is downloaded in `.csv` format, and can be used for data comparison.

 ## Goals